ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Hypotheses (Ranked by Likelihood)

-1. Inconsistent Response Generation (Highest Likelihood)
+1. Inconsistent Shakespearean Response Generation (Highest Likelihood)
    - The `_generate_response` method is not consistently applying the Shakespearean style when a system message is present.
    - Validation: Review and update the logic in `_generate_response` to ensure Shakespearean responses are always generated when appropriate.
    - Status: Implemented, but issue persists.
 Further investigation needed.